 - Curtis, Edward.
 The North American Indian.
 1907-1930.

 - Galileo.
-The Discourses and Mathematical Demonstrations Relating to Two New Sciences.
+Mathematical Discourses Concerning Two New Sciences.
 1730.

 - Hogarth, William.
 The Works of William Hogarth.
 Heath edition, 1822.